eclipse-kuksa/kuksa-databroker/doc/kuksa_analysis/kuksa_design_topics.md

 # Missing features from `sdv.databroker.v1` in `kuksa.val.v1`
+    Status: 🟢
+    Current decisions: New API kuksa.val.v2 will cover and combine feature from both APIs.
+    Description:
 Sort list: What features would be lost if removing sdv.databroker.v1 today
  * Registration of new datapoints
  * SQL queries